christabel888/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write script that goes to first line
+write script that goes to third line